xLucaPMx/xLucaPMx/README.md

 <br />

 <!--Start Intro-->
-<p align="left">I am a AI and Machine Learning Enthusiast with a huge love for technology and progress. </p>
+<p align="left">I am an AI and Machine Learning Enthusiast with a huge love for technology and progress. </p>

 - ✨ Student of life.
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.